-- Altar Decorations & Symbols: Fill a cornucopia.
-Pick items you have harvested (either in the garden or at the farmers market) such as apples, winter squash, dried corn, pumpkins, and herbs.
+- Altar Decorations & Symbols: Fill a cornucopia or basket with items you have harvested (either in the garden or at the farmers market) such as apples, winter squash, dried corn, pumpkins, and herbs.
 Add autumn leaves or a bouquet of late-blooming flowers and pictures of animals.
 Pictures of your fur babies to perform a Pet Blessing (Mabon in the God who protects that which is wild and free)

-- Colors & Candles: Brown, Green, Gold, Orange, Red, Yellow
+- Colors & Candles: Brown, Green, Gold, Maroon, Orange, Purple, Red, Scarlet, Yellow, Violet

 - Crystals & Stones: Amber, Citrine, Cat’s Eye, Lapis Lazuli, Sapphire, Yellow Agates

-- Herbs & Flowers: Bittersweet, Chamomile, Marigold, Oak Leaves, Rue, Sage, Thistle, Yarrow
+- Herbs & Flowers: Bittersweet, Chamomile, Ferns, Marigold, Milkweed, Oak Leaves, Rue, Sage, Thistle, Yarrow

 Mabon Customs & Celebrations